 To deglamorize gun crime we got rappers Roll Deep, a grime collective normally associated with gun crime, to write a track that tells the story of ‘Badman’ a youth who ruins his life by getting involved with guns.

-500 white labels of the track went out to pirate radio stations, influential DJs and record shops around London creating a buzz on the underground scene.
-We then made it available to download from websites including BBC one extra, Kiss 100 and choice FM.
+500 white labels of the track went out to pirate radio stations, influential DJs and record shops around the UK creating a buzz on the underground scene.

 With only a 150k budget the results where better than we hoped for…